 Hi.
-My name is Jaeyeon [JAY-awn] and I am a phd candidate in the School of Computing, KAIST, working with professor Geehyuk Lee.
+My name is Jaeyeon and I am a phd candidate in the School of Computing, KAIST.

-I had my master's degree in Electrical Engineering and Bachelor's in Control Engineering.
+Before joining HCI community, I had been in the field of medical imaging for four years.
+I had my master's degree in Electrical Engineering from KAIST and Bachelor's in Control Engineering (now Robotics) from Kwangwoon University.
 I am a recipient of NAVER phd fellowship 2017.

 Multimodal Watch-back Tactile Display (CHI'18)